MichaelSeitz98/enterprise-ai-project/docs/Price_Recommendation_Tool.md

 - XGBoost Regressor
 - Our own (dynamically updated) Benchmark

 All of these models are benchmarked against our own simple **benchmark model**.
 This baseline model predicts prices using only the living room information and the current average rental/purchase price per square metre in Würzburg.
 The benchmark automatically scrapes the current price from [wohnungsboerse.net/mietspiegel-Wuerzburg](https://www.wohnungsboerse.net/mietspiegel-Wuerzburg/2772), where it is updated every month.
 So the benchmark is always up to date.
 In the same way, for our 2nd use case, buying a house, we also have a dynamic benchmark, but with the average purchase price per square metre.
 This is also automatically taken from [wohnungsboerse.net/immobilienpreise-Wuerzburg](https://www.wohnungsboerse.net/immobilienpreise-Wuerzburg/2772).
+This benchmark gets updated at least once a month.

 ### Logging and Storing via MLFlow {.no-toc}